-Age Ranges and Individual Differences in Child Development:-
+Age Ranges and Individual Differences in Child Development:

 Age-related development terms are: newborn (ages 0–1 month); infant (ages 1 month – 1 year); toddler (ages 1–3 years); preschooler (ages 4–6 years); school-aged child (ages 6–11 years); adolescence (ages 11–18)(Kail,2006).

 Although, the age ranges themselves are in many ways arbitrary.
-Just as in the same way, cognitive, social, behavioural and intellectual development occurs in each individual in a similar way at different pace and rates.
+Just in the same way, cognitive, social, behavioural and intellectual development occurs in each individual in a similar way at different paces and rates.
 It is important to keep in mind that some children reach the milestones earlier, some later and many infect most reaches just around the time of the average.
 Such variation becomes noteworthy only when children show substantial deviation from the average.

 Principles of Development

 Human development involves change.
 This change occurs at various stages of development and the development pattern at each stage has predictable characteristics.
-Although there are individual differences in children personalities, activity levels and timing of developmental milestones, such as ages and stages, the principles and characteristics of development are universal patterns.
+Although there are individual differences in children's personalities, activity levels and timing of developmental milestones, such as ages and stages, the principles and characteristics of development are universal patterns.
 Development is based on the following basic principles-:

 - It follows a pattern or sequence-every species, whether animal or human follows a pattern of growth.
-Development tends to proceed from the head to downwards.
+Development tends to proceed from the head downwards.
 It also proceeds from the centre outward.